 Aligning Equity to Motivate and Retain

 You want your equity distribution plans to achieve two goals: motivate your early employees and retain them for the long term.
+Startup equity compensation is a key motivator for potential employees, helping you attract top talent who are interested in sharing in your company’s growth.
 You accomplish this by:

 Granting larger shares to your first hires.
-These individuals take the biggest risks to join your startup, so you reward them with a greater stake in the company's success.
+These first employees take the biggest risks to join your startup, so you reward them with a greater stake in the company’s success.
+It’s important to allocate equity fairly to first employees, reflecting the risk and value they bring at the earliest stage.

 Using a vesting schedule that spans multiple years.
-This keeps employees' equity "at risk" if they leave prematurely, encouraging them to see their equity grants through.
+This keeps employees’ equity “at risk” if they leave prematurely, encouraging them to see their equity grants through.
+A common vesting schedule in startup equity compensation is four years with a one-year cliff, followed by monthly or annual vesting, which incentivizes long-term commitment and aligns interests.
 You may start with a 1- to 2-year cliff and monthly vesting afterward.

 Clearly explaining how equity works.
 You cover topics like exercise price, stock value, liquidity events, preferred vs. common stock, and more.
+In the context of stock options, the grant price (also called strike price) is the fixed price at which employees can purchase shares.
+The stock price is the current market value of the company’s shares, which determines the potential gain if it exceeds the grant or strike price.
 Transparency helps employees understand the full value of their equity.

 Regularly revisiting equity plans.
 As your startup grows, you may adjust vesting schedules, implement new stock option plans, or grant refreshers to retain key players.
 You make changes based on feedback from employees.